- Remy Magnier-Watanabe

 Dr. Rémy Magnier-Watanabe is an Associate Professor in the MBA Program in International Business, Graduate School of Business Sciences, at the University of Tsukuba, Tokyo campus.
 He is originally from France, but has actually lived and studied in three countries: he graduated from Grenoble Ecole de Management in France (BS, MS), holds an MBA from the Georgia Institute of Technology in the United States, and received his PhD in Industrial Engineering and Management from the Tokyo Institute of Technology in Japan.

 His doctoral thesis, titled "Beyond Deliberate Corporate Control – The Roles of Isomorphic Pressures, National Culture and Organization in the Institutionalization of Knowledge Management", uncovered some of the institutionalizing forces that affect knowledge management and exist inside and outside the firm’s boundaries.
-Prof. Magnier-Watanabe's research has been published, among others, in Knowledge Management Research & Practice, the International Journal of Innovation and Technology Management, the Journal of Theoretical and Applied Electronic Commerce Research, VINE: The Journal of Information and Knowledge Management Systems, the Journal of Information and Knowledge Management, Open Learning: The Journal of Open, Distance and e-Learning, the Journal of Knowledge Management, and the Journal of Workplace Learning.
+Prof. Magnier-Watanabe's research has been published, among others, in International Business Review, the International Journal of Innovation and Technology Management, VINE: The Journal of Information and Knowledge Management Systems, Open Learning: The Journal of Open, Distance and e-Learning, the Journal of Theoretical and Applied Electronic Commerce Research, the Journal of Knowledge Management, the Journal of Workplace Learning, and Knowledge Management Research & Practice.